Most Starfinder Society Scenarios and Quests require the use of a Starfinder Society Character or Starfinder Society Sanctioned Pregen.

 Age: Characters must be between the age of maturity and the maximum age for their species.
 When determining the maximum age of a species, assume maximum dice results.
 For example, human maximum age is 120, while ysoki maximum age is 80.

-Alignment: Player Characters may not be evil-aligned.
+Alignment: Player Characters cannot be evil-aligned.
 When choosing an alignment, be sure it satisfies any alignment requirements for your character’s theme (such as the priest theme).

 Deities and Philosophies: Characters can worship any deity or philosophy from an approved source on the Character Options page, following the normal rules for sourcebook ownership.